+This instruction is former Instruction 8.03C, which has been deleted from Chapter 8 and included in this chapter on elements of controlled substances offenses.
 This instruction explains the requirements of Apprendi v.
 New Jersey, 530 U.S. 466 (2000) and Alleyne v.
 United States, 133 S.Ct.
-2151 (2013) for a § 841 prosecution when the penalties are increased based on the amount of the controlled substance.
+2151 (2013) for a § 841 prosecution.
 In these cases, the committee recommends that the court give this instruction and use a special verdict form.
 Special verdict forms are provided below following the commentary.